 The Hamburg Trail links the Katy Trail to the August A. Busch Memorial Conservation Area.
 This six-mile linear trail is a gravel epic maze of roads that is never too far from your car.

 A unique destination offering a mix of history, recreational facilities and natural features, the county park also serves as an active military installation.
 Established in 1827, Jefferson Barracks National Cemetery is the final resting place for more than 200,000 veterans representing every American war, including the American Revolutionary War and the Civil War.
 Hiking and biking trails, tours, classes and exhibits highlight any visit.

 The 240-mile-long trail is the longest developed rail-trail in the country.
 Built on the former corridor of the Missouri-Kansas-Texas Railroad (MKT or Katy), the trail stretches between Clinton and Machens with 26 trailheads and four fully restored railroad depots along the way.
 Bike, walk, hike, horseback ride or just enjoy nature at its finest.

 Lone Elk Park

 A wildlife management area filled with bison, wild turkey, waterfowl, elk and white-tailed deer.
 Driving routes provide views of the elk and bison, often at close proximity.
-You may come across some elk while hiking the four-mile White Bison Trail that begins and ends at the Visitor Center.
+You may come across some elk while hiking the three-mile White Bison Trail that begins and ends at the Visitor Center.
 The trail loop can be steep at times and traverses rocky terrain.